 “His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness.
 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.
 For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.”
 2 Peter 1:3-8

 Look at how many times the word “knowledge” is used in this passage.
-Now look closely at the fact that it precedes self-control.
+Now look closely at the fact that it is an ingredient for achieving self-control.
 It seems to make sense that the more we know God, the closer we will get to Him.
-The closer we get to Him, the less we will care about ourselves.
-The less we care about ourselves and our own interests, the more self-control (rather, God-control) we will have.
+The closer we get to Him, the more focused we are on Him rather than our own interests.
+The more God-focused we are, the more God-controlled we will be.
 A God-orientation instead of a self-orientation, can keep things in perspective.
 When we truly understand who God is and what He has done for us, our fleshly desires get put in their place.

 So if you struggle with self-control, try getting to know God better.
 Here are some ways you can that: